Pixpipe/pixpipejs/cookbook/readme.md

 $ npm run doc
 ```

-Then, the documentaion is accessible in the `doc` folder, or can be directly read [here](http://me.jonathanlurie.fr/pixpipejs/doc/).
+Then, the documentation is accessible in the `doc` folder or can be directly read [here](http://me.jonathanlurie.fr/pixpipejs/doc/).

 # Learning with examples
-The following examples are a nice and easy way to progressivelly go through using Pixpipe, from the basics to advanced.
+The following examples are a nice and easy way to progressively go through using Pixpipe, from the basics to advanced.
 It is important to understand how to use Pixpipe before trying to develop your own filters in order to respect the coherence that makes it easy to use on the long shot.
 Before starting, remember these two things:
 - When it comes to data (Image2D, Image3D) a filter takes one or more input (`addInput(...)`), must be ran using `update()` and gives one or more output (`getOutput()`).
 - When it comes to metadata (particular setting, overwriting a default algorithm value, etc.), the filter method `.setMetadata(...)` must be called.